ncatlab/nlab-content/pages/7/4/7/0/747/content.md

 ##Characterization of fibrations##

-Fibrations in the local model structure are global fibrations that satisfy [[descent and codescent|descent]].
+Fibrations in the local model structure are global fibrations that satisfy [[descent]].
 Therefore the fibrant objects in the local model structure on simplicial presheaves are globally fibrant [[infinity-stack]]s on $S$.